drpchat/drp/README.md

 protocol should support any permutation.

 Note: Can ``inner servers'', i.e, servers that only implement the server-server and not client-server protocol, exist?
+Likely yes, logging in will occur similarly to irc and connection attempts will select only from servers that offer the client protocol, and relay-only servers will implement the routing table of other servers.

 Note: How are servers identified (likely a server-username)?
+Possibly by their hostname?

 ## Crypto

-Client-server and server-servver communications are all encrypted, and all servers are authenticated.
+Client-server and server-server communications are all encrypted, and all servers are authenticated.
 (Do clients themselves need to be authenticated?)

 Note: How much to we have to think about, e.g., OTR here?